 - the carbon monoxide emitted can suffocate you to death

-- if the flame on the stove top is burning and something happens to ignite near it fall on it then a fire could erupt and that could be your death
+- if the flame on the stove top is burning and something happens to fall on that fire (i.e, an oven mitt) then a fire could erupt and that could be your death

 - gas leaks can occur (whether the stove is on or off) so having a carbon monoxide detector as we mentioned above is your best preventative tool

-How Long Does It Take For Gas To Dissipate?
+How Long Does It Take For Natural Gas To Dissipate?

-There are two types of gas and each one dissipates differently.
+There are two types of natural gas and each one dissipates differently.

 - Propane gas dissipates in about 2 hours